gwleuverink/phost/README.md

 -   [**NativePHP**](https://nativephp.com/) -> Electron wrapper for PHP built apps
 -   [**ReactPHP**](https://reactphp.org/) -> Powering the SMTP server component

-While Phost may not yet match the feature set of some paid alternatives, it serves as an exploration of the capabilities of a native PHP stack.
+While Phost may not yet match the feature set (or stability) of some paid alternatives, it serves as an exploration of the capabilities of a native PHP stack.

 ## Features